 On July 15, 2008, we entered into a master note purchase agreement with certain accredited institutional investors pursuant to which we issued and sold to the investors at a closing on October 1, 2008, \$175 million of senior uncollateralized notes due October 1, 2015, or the 2015 Notes, in a private placement.
-The 2015 Notes bear interest at the fixed rate of 6.22% per annum with interest payable in arrears semi-annually on April 1 and October 1 beginning on April 1, 2009, and with principal payable at the maturity of the 2015 Notes on October 1, 2015.
-We have the intent and ability to redeem the 2015 Notes on October 1, 2015 using borrowings under our credit agreement.
+We redeemed the 2015 Notes on October 1, 2015 using borrowings under our credit agreement.